-- You incur a One-Year Break in Service before you become vested in the Plan. - You should die prior to retirement and before you become vested in the Plan.
+- You incur a One-Year Break in Service before you become vested in the Plan. - Should you die prior to retirement and before you become vested in the Plan.

-What is an hour of service?
+What is an Hour of Service?

-An hour of service is each hour you work in covered employment for which an Employer has agreed to contribute to the Plan under a collective bargaining agreement with the Union.
+An hour of service is each hour you work in covered employment for which an Employer has agreed to contribute to the Plan under a Collective Bargaining Agreement with the Union.

-How do I earn a year of service?
+How Do I Earn a Year of Service?